Facebook now has more than 2.7 Billion monthly active users (Source).

 I can let a newbie off for clicking the ‘Boost Post’ button, but something I won’t forgive is when any of our readers pick the wrong Facebook ad campaign objective.

 The campaign objective you select at the beginning of the ad building process shapes your entire Facebook ad campaign.
 It tells the platform exactly what you’d like to achieve from your Facebook ad and helps them (to help you) achieve it.

-If you select the wrong campaign objective or just go for the one that ‘sounds’ like it will be most suitable for your ad you’re limiting your chances at the first step.
+If you select the wrong campaign objective or just go for the one that sounds like it will be most suitable for your ad – you’re immediately limiting your chances.

-And the reason that I won’t let any of our readers off is because I’ve created an Ultimate Guide to Facebook Ad Campaign Objectives that holds tons and tons of super-valuable content for anybody involved in Facebook ads.
+And the reason that I won’t let any of our readers off is that I’ve created an Ultimate Guide to Facebook Ad Campaign Objectives that holds tons and tons of super-valuable content for anybody involved in Facebook ads.
 (It took some time to put together too!).

 If your ads aren’t getting the results they deserve, your problem might lie in the very first step you take.